MicrosoftDocs/dynamics-365-project-operations/articles/procurement/configure-procurement-categories.md

 Purchasing professionals can create and maintain catalogs of the items and services that can be used in **Project purchase orders** and **Pending vendor invoices**.
 [Procurement catalogs](/dynamics365/supply-chain/procurement/procurement-catalogs) provide an easy way to categorize purchases without a need to configure and use a released products catalog.
 Each **Procurement category** can be mapped to a **Project category** for time, expense or item transactions.
-After a pending vendor invoice that uses a procurement category is posted, the system will create time, expense or material project actuals, project transactions and subledger entries.
+After a pending vendor invoice that uses a procurement category is posted, the system will create: time, expense, or material project actuals; project transactions; and subledger entries.

 ## Minimum version requirement